ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

 - **EasyOCR & Document Parsing Libraries (OCR Pipeline):**

   - EasyOCR, pdf2image, Pillow, and python-docx were integrated to enable text extraction from uploaded PDFs, images, and scanned documents.
   - Why chosen: EasyOCR provides a lightweight, locally runnable OCR engine that does not require cloud dependencies, making it well-suited for offline/secure academic environments.
-Combined with pdf2image and       python-docx, it allows the system to process handwritten notes, scanned exam papers, and screenshots—expanding CourseGPT’s capabilities beyond plain text inputs.
+Combined with pdf2image and       python-docx, it allows the system to process handwritten notes, scanned exam papers, and screenshots expanding CourseGPT’s capabilities beyond plain text inputs.

 ### 3.4 Cloudflare AI Search (AutoRAG) Integration